Choosing the best cage for your chameleon

 Aviary set up for chameleons

 I have bred Veiled chameleons in an aviary, keeping one male and several females together without any signs of aggression or stress.
-The aviary I used was 4 metres long by 2 metres wide.
-And it was heavily planted in the centre.
-This gave a lot of space for each chameleon to hide from others or to go through the mating cycle in almost natural conditions.
+The aviary I used was 4 metres long by 2 metres wide and heavily planted in the centre.
+This gave each chameleon a lot of space to hide from others or to go through the mating cycle in almost natural conditions.

-I placed a piece of shade netting across the top of the aviary to protect against heavy hail or rain.
+I placed shade netting across the top of the aviary to protect it from heavy hail or rain.

 Conclusion

 Whatever style of chameleon cage you choose, ensure that it has proper drainage to prevent water logging and excessively high humidity.
-And it should be easy to clean.
+It should also be easy to clean.

-Therefore, it’s important to do research about the conditions found in the chameleon’s natural location.
-Find out how other people have set up their cages.
+Therefore, it’s important to research the conditions found in the chameleon’s natural location and learn how other people have set up their cages.

 Finally, don’t forget other considerations such as UV light, the strength of which falls off alarmingly, and the provision of water.
 I will cover these in later posts.